 If you never had the experience of going to one of the stores in its hey day you missed out.
 Anyone who has seen the first Fast and Furious where they go into the store with all of the parts has an idea of what it was like walking into NOPI.

 NOPI started selling parts for VWs in 1966 and had a hell of a run.
 They were transformational in the car scene, and probably the only place that could do so.
 Sadly, as time wore on it just wasn’t the same.
-It picked up the nickname “Not One Part Instock” for the empty selves as the began to centralized to Forest Park and focus on online sales.
-In the end most of the neighborhood locations before eventually ending most of their events , and finally their Forest Park main store.
+It picked up the nickname “Not One Part Instock” for the empty shelves as the began to centralized to Forest Park and focus on online sales.
+At the end most of the neighborhood locations closed before eventually ending most of their events, and finally their Forest Park main store.

 Import vs. Domestic Debates